Paladins-Inn/kp-rpg/README.md

 - 100 % test coverage of human generated code
 - Every line of code not written is bug free!

 Code test coverage for human generated code should be 100%, machinge generated code is considered bugfree until proven wrong.
-But every line that needs not be written is a bug free line without need to test it.
+Every line that needs not be written is a bug free line without need to test it.
 So aim for not writing code.

 ## Distribution